Country singer/songwriter Whitney Doucet has over a decade of performing under her belt.

 Whitney’s love for country music grew more and more with every album she heard.
 Faith Hill, Sara Evans, Carrie Underwood, Miranda Lambert, all help influence Whitney’s sound.
 “The stories, the vocals, the fiddles, guitars, it just sounds like heaven.”

-Whitney went on to competing in many country music competitions such as NECMA and NACMAI winning both national and regional titles as Female Vocalist of the Year and Female Entertainer of the Year.
+Whitney went on to competing in many country music competitions such as NHCMA and NACMAI winning both national and regional titles as Female Vocalist of the Year and Female Entertainer of the Year in 2011, and 2012.

-It wasn’t long until Whitney had the opportunity to start singing the National Anthem at a Boston Red Sox games, Boston Bruins and multiple New England Patriots games.
+It wasn’t long until Whitney had the opportunity to sing the National Anthem at a Boston Red Sox games, Boston Bruins and multiple New England Patriots games.
 NASCAR brought along the largest crowd of over 100,000 people.

 Sharing the stage with Country Music Superstar Keith Urban was one of Whitney’s proudest moments in her music career.
 “Sometimes you feel like giving up, and sometimes you get a call that you’re going to be singing a duet with one of your favorite country artist of all time and you think, yeah, this is where I belong.”